-6. Turn off the hotplate with stirrer.
-Remove the hot plate with stirrer and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an icewater mixture.
+6. Then turn off the heating on the hotplate stirrer.
+Remove the hot plate and let the reaction mixture cool down for 10 minutes.
+Place it afterwards in the crystallizing dish filled with an ice-water mixture.
 Let it stand for another 10 minutes.

-7. Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper, and a suction flask, that is secured to the laboratory stand with a small clamp.
+7. Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a suction flask, that is secured to the laboratory stand with a small clamp.
 Raise your HELP card.
 A lab assistant will come and show how to connect the suction flask to the vacuum source.